zelronchain/azure-blockchain-projects/bletchley/bletchley-whitepaper.md

 A CryptoDelegate is the function “hook” within the SmartContract Virtual Machine that calls the Cryptlet from the SmartContract code extending the secure and authentic envelope for transactions.
 Cryptlets are registered at the attested host^1 and referenced or created automatically by developers.

 There are two basic types of Cryptlets; Utility and Contract.
-Utility Cryptlets make up the bulk of blockchain middleware providing horizontal services like encryption, time and date events, external data access and authentication services.
+Utility Cryptlets make up the bulk of blockchain fabric providing horizontal services like encryption, time and date events, external data access and authentication services.
 Utility Cryptlets each have their own identification and attested signatures that are registered for use in the cloud.
 Developers can discover and enlist Cryptlets into their SmartContracts to create more robust and trusted transactions.

 Contract Cryptlets are full delegation engines that act as a SmartContract surrogate off the chain.
 These Cryptlets provide all the execution logic and securely store the data in the SmartContract.
 Contract Cryptlets are bound to their SmartContract and created on the fly when the SmartContract is deployed to the blockchain.
 Because Contract Cryptlets do not execute in the Virtual Machine they do not run on all nodes in a blockchain, they can run in parallel and execute on vertically scaled systems for greater performance.